Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-\begin{theorem}[\textbf{$M\eta$--THEOREM}] When a non equilibrium steady--state system is characterized by two generalized forces $X_1$ (the one associated with driven processes) and $X_2$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
-Then, under the condition of \textbf{maximum efficiency}, the $J_1$ flux is equal to $-\left(\frac{1-\eta}{1+\eta}\right)L_{11}X_1$. \end{theorem}

-\begin{proof} Let us take the mathematical expression for efficiency [Eq. (\ref{eq:potefic})].
-By calculating the partial derivative with respect to $X_1$ assuming $X_2$ fixed, we obtain
+\end{proof} \begin{theorem}{ {} $M\eta$}\textbf{\textsl{ {}-{}-THEOREM}} When a non equilibrium steady--state system is characterized by two generalized forces $X_{1}$ (the one associated with driven processes) and $X_{2}$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
+Then, under the condition of \textbf{maximum efficiency}, the $J_{1}$ flux is equal to $-\left(\frac{1-\eta}{1+\eta}\right)L_{11}X_{1}$. \end{theorem} \begin{proof} Let us take the mathematical expression for efficiency {[}Eq. (\ref{eq:potefic}){]}.
+By calculating the partial derivative with respect to $X_{1}$ assuming $X_{2}$ fixed, we obtain

 where $P_{I}$ is the rate of incoming energy per temperature unit, this amount of energy is associated with spontaneous flux.
-The derivative $\left(\frac{\partial P_{O}}{\partial X_1}\right)$ is given in \textbf{$MPO$--THEOREM}, while $\left(\frac{\partial P_{I}}{\partial X_1}\right)$ is:
+The derivative $\left(\frac{\partial P_{O}}{\partial X_{1}}\right)$ is given in \textbf{$MPO$--THEOREM}, while $\left(\frac{\partial P_{I}}{\partial X_{1}}\right)$ is:

-Then, we can rewrite $\left(\frac{\partial \eta}{\partial X_1}\right)_{X_2}$ as follows:
+Then, we can rewrite $\left(\frac{\partial\eta}{\partial X_{1}}\right)_{X_{2}}$ as follows:

-By hypothesis $\left(\frac{\partial \eta}{\partial X_1}\right)_{X_2}=0$ and, by using the definition of $\eta$, we get:
+By hypothesis $\left(\frac{\partial\eta}{\partial X_{1}}\right)_{X_{2}}=0$ and, by using the definition of $\eta$, we get:

 Finally,